The effect of the visual environment on pupil wellbeing

 There’s a growing focus on pupil wellbeing in education.
 We need to prioritise this to improve our children’s health and achievement.

-Many schools have many plans in place to support vulnerable pupils.
-It’s key that pupils can deal with the world around them, mentally and emotionally.
-Furthermore, pupils spend a large part of their life at school.
+Many schools have plans in place to support vulnerable pupils.
+And it’s key that pupils can deal with the world around them, mentally and emotionally.
+Also, pupils spend a large part of their life at school.
 So, the school environment can impact mental health and pupil wellbeing.

 In research on learning environments, school buildings lay the foundation for pupils’ learning in school.
-It’s key that school buildings are well designed and maintained.
-Internal learning environments also impact pupil wellbeing and happiness.
+So it’s key that school buildings are well designed and maintained.
+In fact, internal learning environments also impact pupil wellbeing and happiness.

 In the medical profession there’s a link between visual environments and mental health.
-The WHO European Charter on Environment and Health, 1989, states that;
+For example, the WHO European Charter on Environment and Health, 1989, states that;